mingsongli/acycle/README.md

 Acycle is a comprehensive, but "user-friendly" software package for analysis of time-series designed for paleoclimate research and education.
-Acycle runs either in the MATLAB environment or as a stand-alone application on macOS and Windows, and is available free of charge.
+Acycle runs either in the MATLAB environment or as a stand-alone application on macOS and Windows.
+It is an open-source package and is available free of charge.

 <i>Acycle provides data preparation tools, detrending procedures with multiple options available
  to track or remove secular trends, and integrates various power spectral